davidecavestro/123table/README.md

 123table is a containerized command line tool that makes it easy to load rows into a database table.

-_123table_ is designed to read data from a db table or from a CSV (using a JDBC driver) and insert the rows to a table on any JDBC compatible database.
+_123table_ reads the rows from a db table or from a CSV (using a JDBC driver) and insert them into a table in any JDBC compatible database.

 ## Project status